cs0320/notes/book/src/success-in-0320/success-in-0320.md

 ## Logistics

-I am sending overrides every day, according to how many seats become available.
+I am sending overrides every day as seats become available.
 The cap is shared between all sections, including 1340.
 C@B doesn't accurately report enrollments at the moment, because it doesn't combine these sections and it doesn't include active but not-yet-accepted overrides.

 **NOTE WELL:**
 * If you **don't intend** to take 0320/1340, please drop (and/or remove the course from your cart) so that I see the seat and can add someone on the waitlist.
 * If you **get an override**, accept it or decline it ASAP.
-If you hold onto it but don't accept it, I cannot admit another student.
+If you hold onto it but don't accept it, it is harming my ability to admit.
+Especially this semester, when more courses are capped, propagation of availability is much slower.
+Please don't slow me down!
 * If you **do intend** to take the course, keep it in your cart so that I know you're interested. **I will not be giving overrides to students without 0320 in their cart** because you won't be seeing announcements, etc. that we send to the list or post on EdStem.
 * **You need the prerequisites** to take 0320 or 1340.
-If you haven't completed an intro sequence (including at other universities), you need permission from me.
-This is true even if CAB isn't smart enough to flag your override request.
+If you haven't completed an intro sequence (including at other universities), you cannot take the course.

 ## Welcome!